 Everything from grocery deliveries to government support applications are online now and for the foreseeable future.
-This makes lack of technology even more of a barrier today than it ever was.
+This makes lack of technology more of a barrier today than ever.
 Here are three examples of how the Atlantic Compassion Fund and our donors’ local love provided much-needed connection to people right here in Halifax:

-The programs at Chebucto Links enable seniors in Halifax to maintain active, healthy and social lifestyles.
-Many members have credited the programs with saving their lives, keeping social isolation at bay.
-Public health measures as a result of COVID-19 put an end to all of Chebucto Links’ fun, engaging activities.
-So, like most community-based programming, they’ve moved online.
-But as a senior, it can be daunting to learn how to access things in this new, virtual world.
-Donations to United Way’s Atlantic Compassion Fund provided the cost of a part-time IT technician for six weeks, to support seniors and program deliverers.
+The programs at Chebucto Links enable seniors to maintain active, healthy, and social lifestyles.
+Many members have credited the programs with saving their lives and keeping social isolation at bay.
+But COVID-19 put an end to Chebucto Links’ fun, engaging, in-person activities, which moved online.
+Because many seniors find it daunting to navigate this new, virtual world, donations to United Way’s Atlantic Compassion Fund allowed for a part-time IT technician to support seniors and program deliverers.
 Chebucto Links now has a goal to find a partner to run a designated, safe “IT Help Desk” for seniors.

 Halifax Refugee Clinic

 This small but mighty team continues to support the growing needs of refugee claimants and migrant individuals and families.
-They are an extremely marginalized community.
-Often their clients are not eligible for the government’s COVID-19 supports for a variety of reasons.
-Many lack work permits or social insurance numbers.
-The circumstances of this pandemic are reinforcing barriers and making difficult situations even worse for this community.
+This is an extremely marginalized community, and the Clinic’s clients are often not eligible for the government’s COVID-19 supports due to a lack of work permits or social insurance numbers.
+The pandemic is reinforcing barriers and making difficult situations even worse.